Transient-Labs/tl-blocklist/README.md

 To implement the `BlockList.sol` contract, please make sure to add a function to the inheriting contract that can call the internal `_setBlockListStatus` function.

+## Disclaimer
+We have verified with OpenSea engineers that BlockList is fully compatible with their royalties enforcement system, as of 11/7/2022.

+This codebase is provided on an "as is" and "as available" basis.

+We do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

 ## License
 This code is copyright Transient Labs, Inc 2022 and is licensed under the Apache-2.0 license.
-The name "BlockList" is also copyrighted by Transient Labs, Inc.